 As the vegetation starts to thin out in June, the wildlife viewing in the national parks surrounding the falls gets much easier.

 July is the coolest month of the year: night time temperatures drop to 7C, while day time temperatures are in the mid-20s.
 Be sure to pack warm clothes for night time and early morning game drives and activities.

 July is a popular month to visit Victoria Falls for the clear blue skies, sunshine and for ideal views of the falls: the river is not at its fullest, so the mist and spray have decreased from the earlier months in the year and you’ll get perfect panoramas.

 July is a great time of year for game viewing in the Zambezi National Park in Zimbabwe and Mosi-oa-Tunya National Park in Zambia.

 August is another dry month, but it’s slightly warmer than July, with daytime averages of 29C and night time temperatures of 10 degrees.

 August is one of the peak months for tourism in Victoria Falls.
-It’s a great time to view the falls, and the best month for white-water rafting.
-The Devil’s Pool usually opens near the end of this month, and swimming in this natural infinity pool is a highlight for many travellers.
+It’s a great time to view the falls, and the best month for White Water Rafting Vicotria Falls.
+The Devil's Pool usually opens near the end of this month, and swimming in this natural infinity pool is a highlight for many travellers.
 Wildlife viewing in August is very good as vegetation is dry and thin and animals have to drink in the Zambezi River, making them easy to spot.

 August is a busy month, so expect to be sharing attractions and activities with many other people.
 It’s the peak season, so hotel rates are at their highest.